Victorian Railways flat wagons: Original design—K, NK & IK

-The first general traffic flat wagons to be used on the Victorian railways system were four-wheeled deck units classed "K", with around fifty purchased from Wright & Sons delivered in 1859.
-A further fifteen were purchased from local Melbourne firms Grant and Williams up to 1862, and then a larger batch of 21 wagons from Chambers in 1864.
-Notably, the listed wagons in each of these three orders are not consecutive, indicating either incomplete records or that wagons could have been delivered unnumbered with the details applied as they were utilised for traffic.
+The first general traffic flat wagons to be used on the Victorian railways system were four-wheeled deck units classed "K," with around fifty purchased from Wright & Sons delivered in 1859.
+Notably, the listed wagons in each of these three orders are not consecutive, indicating either incomplete records or that wagons could have been delivered unnumbered with the details applied as they were utilized for traffic.

-Another batch of fifty were constructed by the firm Thomas in 1872, numbered K213 to K262, and followed by K264 to K312 by Rawlings in 1874.
-From 1882 to 1885 Johnson & Co. delivered wagons K313 to K362, and in 1883 Harkness & Co. of Sandhurst provided K363 to K412.
-During this period the Victorian Railways constructed their own wagons in parallel; including a number of replacements for older, withdrawn vehicles, the total constructed at Williamstown Workshops came to over 130 units between 1873 and 1885, plus three each in 1886 and 1887.
-20 further wagons were purchased from the Australian Rolling Stock Company in 1898; K32 from Spotswood and the other 19 units from North Williamstown, with these taking numbers of wagons scrapped the same year.
+Another batch of fifty were constructed by the firm Thomas in 1872.
+During this period the Victorian Railways constructed their own wagons in parallel; including a number of replacements for older, withdrawn vehicles, the total constructed at Williamstown Workshops came to over 130 units between 1873 and 1885.

-Given the way that older vehicle identities were recycled, it is thought that well over a thousand vehicles in over fourteen variants were classed "K" at different points in time.

-By the early 1890s well over 80 open wagons had their sides and ends removed, being reclassed as IK and fitted with removable water tanks for a wide range of uses stretching from water to weed spray to tar.
-Each vehicle had a capacity of 1,200 gallons, except IK wagons 1136, 2119 and 2777 each with a capacity of 1,150 gallons, and IK 1124 and 2273 with a capacity of 1,600 gallons.
-Eight of the fleet were modified and reclassified as regular K wagons between 1929 and 1951; the rest of the fleet were gradually scrapped between 1914 and 1954.
+By the early 1890s, well over 80 open wagons had their sides and ends removed, being reclassed as IK and fitted with removable water tanks for a wide range of uses stretching from water to weed spray to tar.
 From 1 December 1923, the Victorian Railways took control of the Deniliquin & Moama Railway Company and all its assets, including four flat wagons.
-Under VR ownership these were coded NK1–4, although generally ex-D&MRC stock was given a D prefix.
-Vincent has hypothesised that these flat wagons had been used for ballast train works by the D&MRC, justifying the "N" code prefix.
-All four were scrapped within eighteen months of purchase.